annembrown/design595/coure_outline.md

 or F(R) = Failure with Re-examination privilege

 ## Project Delivery
-You will need to save all projects on your own memory stick for transfer to a laptop at each critique.
-You will be asked to save all work onto a single CD / DVD / stick for the portfolio.
+You will need to save all projects and assignments to your folder in the [Class Google Drive](https://drive.google.com/drive/folders/1SjKroRLr_VBNwlM3DVFWo1PLAg9FTAtL?usp=sharing) on the assigned project completion date.

 ## Departmental Guidelines
 #### Academic Integrity & Honesty